DataSnowman/analytics-accelerator/README.md

 # Azure Analytics Accelerator

-The following sections can be used to deploy an `Azure Synapse Analytics Workspace` and/or an `Azure Machine Learning Workspace` and/or an `Azure Databricks Workspace` into the same Azure Resource Group or different Azure Resource Groups.
-It will allow you to explore some of the Data Lake, Data Lakehouse, and Data Warehousing capabilities available on Microsoft Azure.
+The following accelerators can be used to deploy an `Azure Synapse Analytics Workspace` and/or an `Azure Machine Learning Workspace` and/or an `Azure Databricks Workspace` into the same Azure Resource Group or separate Azure Resource Groups.
+It will allow you to explore some of the AI and Machine Learning, Data Lake, Data Lakehouse, and Data Warehousing capabilities available on Microsoft Azure.
+You will also be able to use [Power BI](https://powerbi.microsoft.com/en-us/) to access data from analytic data stores and access deployed Azure Machine Learning custom models for scoring data.

 ## Purpose